The FAFSA & College Financing

 If this is new to you, FAFSA, the Free Application for Federal Student Aid is a form for prospective college students that should be completed every year.
 The point of the application is to determine your Expected Family Contribution (EFC).
 The lower the EFC number, the more financial support you may be eligible for.
 It’s important to know that although this is a formula used for federal aid, there are other factors that can determine what your financial aid might be from any particular school.
 Also, the formula for the EFC is complex and can change annually.
 Since FAFSA can be complex, this article is to give you a couple of tips to help you position yourself for not just a lower EFC, but more financial aid in general.

 The annual cycle to complete the FASTA starts on October 1st and runs through the following June 30th.
 Many states award aid on a first-come, first-serve basis or until funds are depleted.
 Many other states have their own deadlines and can be as early as February or March.
 This means the earlier you apply the better the grant-to-loan ratio might be.
 Only two states (NY and Louisiana) have the same June 30th deadline as the federal deadline.
-Make sure you check with the student aid office of the schools your child is considering attending to learn those states specific requirement and deadlines.
+Make sure you check with the student aid office of the schools your child is considering attending to learn those states’ specific requirements and deadlines.

 How Different Assets Affect FAFSA

 While completing the FAFSA early is an easy suggestion, the positioning of assets takes more foresight and work.
-The federal financial aid formula treats assets and income differently between student and parents as well as others (including grandparents and non-custodial parents).
+The federal financial aid formula treats assets and income differently between students and parents as well as others (including grandparents and non-custodial parents).
 The FAFSA calculation assumes that children can use 20% of their assets for school and parents can use 5.64% of their assets.
-Consider how your assets between you and you child are positioned as you prepare your student for school.
-For most lower and middle-class families, this isn’t an issue, however the income that a child earns may become one as they accumulate assets.
+Consider how your assets between you and your child are positioned as you prepare your student for school.
+For most lower and middle-class families, this isn’t an issue, however, the income that a child earns may become one as they accumulate assets.

 Looking at Different Assets